bensobkowiak/GenomicsCourse/preworkshopInstructions2.md

 2. Set up Ubuntu in WSL

-After reboot, Ubuntu will open automatically.
+After reboot, Ubuntu should open automatically, though if not, please open WSL app manually.
 Wait for installation to complete then choose a username and password when prompted.
 This opens a Linux terminal (Ubuntu shell).

 3. Install Miniconda inside WSL (Ubuntu)

-In the Ubuntu terminal, run the following:
+In the WSL terminal, run the following:
 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh
 bash miniconda.sh